sbmkvp/footfall_from_wifi_sensors/review/response.md

 > This is an interesting point in the context of big data and tools for
 > tackling big data.
 Though the data set here is large enough to make desktop
 > computing unfeasible, it is neither big nor fast enough for a large scale
 > big data system.
-An opensource and free toolkit comprising of text
+An open source and free toolkit comprising of text
 > processing tools and relational database management system was enough to
-> handle the compexity, size and speed of the data.
+> handle the complexity, size and speed of the data.
 The toolkit employed here
 > involves PostgreSQL, Bash, Unix tools for text processing (sed, awk, sort,
 > join), Node.js and R. The same toolkit proved to be useful in the larger
 > project (smart street sensor) providing near real-time delivery of data.